faradey/madock/README.md

 > **Working on madock itself?** Turn on the repository's git hooks once:
 > `git config core.hooksPath .githooks`.
 Before every push they build the code
 > and run the test suite — about two seconds, no Docker needed.
+The end-to-end
+> suite is separate and runs in a VM of its own; see [docs/testing.md](docs/testing.md).

 Follow the installation steps for your system.
 <details>